scotteg/Dessertly/README.md

 **Dessertly** is an iOS app that provides a delightful experience for discovering and learning about desserts.
 It features a comprehensive list of desserts and detailed information about each one, making it easy to explore a variety of sweet treats.

+This project serves as an example of modern, idiomatic Swift, that showcases the use of Swift Concurrency, SwiftUI, responsive design, and networking with REST APIs.
+Additionally, it uses the MVVM (Model-View-ViewModel) architecture design pattern, which promotes a clean separation of concerns and makes the codebase more maintainable and testable.
+It's designed to be both a practical app and a learning resource for developers to adopt best practices in Swift development.

 ## Features

 - Browse a list of desserts.